abhinav4848/Obsidian-Medicine/pancreatitis.md

 Serum Calcium is used as part of the Glasgow score #named  in acute pancreatitis, in which low calcium is one of the scoring criteria.

 ## Treatment
-- In severe pancreatitis due to gallstones where jaundice and cholangitis are present, early ERCP to achieve duct decompression and cholecystectomy once acute symptoms settle.
+- In severe pancreatitis due to gallstones where jaundice and [[ascending cholangitis|cholangitis]] are present, early ERCP to achieve duct decompression and cholecystectomy once acute symptoms settle.
 - In A&E: IV fluids & analgesia.

 ---